noahehall/theBookOfNoah/databases/mysql_new.md

         - the password is not encrypted and stored in clear text
         - you need to keep this file in a secure directory
       - the next to last line lists the number of attempts the slave should make when reconnecting to the master before stopping
-      - the lat line could be 0 if the sever from which this master information file came does not have teh ssl feature enabled
+      - the last line could be 0 if the sever from which this master information file came does not have teh ssl feature enabled
-        - if ssl was enabled ont he slave and allowed on the master there would be a value of 1
+        - if ssl was enabled on the slave and allowed on the master there would be a value of 1
         - see `show slave status`
     - slaves record their position in the masters `bin.log` file inside of the `master.info` file location on the slaves server
       - see security